Spaceless007/SEXP-Parser/README.md

 ## Running the project

-The SEXP-Parser can be compiled and executed with CMake on Windows, Linux with or without an IDE.
-For Windows or Linux, a toolchain needs to be downloaded to compile the project (for Windows, MinGW was used during development of the parser).
+The SEXP-Parser can be compiled and executed with CMake on Windows and Linux with an IDE (CLion) or with CMake-GUI.

 ### CLion